Best antivirus software of 2023

 We know how time-consuming it can be for casual users to install and test multiple antivirus programs when looking for the right one.
 For that reason, we tested over 30 programs ourselves so you won’t have to.

-The first thing we look for is their performance – whether or not they slow down our system when running that first scan.
+The first thing we look for is their performance and features – whether or not they slow down our system when running that first scan.
+As well as what tools they offer to detect and block various malware or even zero-day threats.

 We then focus on testing the different features of the antivirus programs and see how they perform.